czmathew/TBillStakingDashboard/README.md

 **Optimisation and UI Changes**
 - Changed the favicon that shows in the browser tab with the new logo - It's not the TBILL logo, no more confusion.
 - The NFT fetching for your wallet has been made automatic.
-If one of your NFT is missing in 'My wallet', it will be queued up and fetched withing 5 minutes.
+If one of your NFT is missing in 'My wallet', it will be queued up and fetched within 5 minutes.
 Refresh the wallet after 5 minutes and voilà

 ## **April 11th Updates:**